The Irritable Vegan

 Instructions

-- Pour the ketchup into a sterilised glass bottle or jar.
-Once it’s cooled seal with a tight-fitting lid and store in the coldest part of the fridge for a maximum of 2 weeks.
+• Pour the ketchup into a sterilised glass bottle or jar and seal with a tight-fitting lid.
+Store in the coldest part of the fridge for a maximum of 2 weeks.
 Shake the bottle before each use.

 Recipe Video